vanhoangkha/Networking-fundamentals/Day31_TCP_and_UDP.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/90fb3d62-5011-4970-9cf6-167cccfe3449)

 - TCP provides MORE FEATURES than UDP but at a COST of ADDITIONAL OVERHEAD
-- For applications that require RELIABLE communications (for example, downloading a file), TCP is PREFERRED
+- For applications that require RELIABLE communications (Ví dụ, downloading a file), TCP is PREFERRED
 - For applications, like real-time voice and video, UDP is preferred
 - There are SOME applications that use UDP, but provide RELIABILITY, etc. within the APPLICATION itself.
 - Some applications use BOTH TCP and UDP, depending on the situation.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/fcbef599-9277-4b06-8d59-2349ca70817a)

-IMPORTANT PORT NUMBERS
+IMPORTANT Cổng NUMBERS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9e1f0422-d027-4a06-a359-d47c5c39dba1)